-Colorado Ballet Society strives to provide balanced dance instruction - excellence is always our goal, but we are first and foremost focused on the physical and emotional health of our students which is why we have a physical therapist visit our studio the third Wednesday of every month.
+Colorado Ballet Society strives to provide balanced dance instruction - excellence is always our goal, but we are first and foremost focused on the physical and emotional health of our students which is why we have a physical therapist visit our studio every month.

 Meet our in-studio physical therapist, Dr. Allison Brown

 After enjoying life as a Ballet Society parent, volunteer, lecturer, and consultant since 2013, I am honored and humbled to now be joining you as the in-house studio Physical Therapist.
 As my dancer is now 18 years old, there are many of you I have not yet met, so please introduce yourself in person or via email (AllisonBrownDPT@mac.com) at any time.

 After an undergraduate degree in Public Health and Health/Science Education at the University of Nebraska-Lincoln where I worked as a student athletic trainer with the Cornhuskers, I earned a clinical doctorate in Physical Therapy as part of the nation’s first DPT class at Creighton Medical Center in 1996.
 Since that time, I have specialized in many areas of pediatric and young adult care, from the NICU to college sports, with older adults seen here and there as